We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

 To be able to respond to viral topics, companies need to stay on top of social media trends.
 There are four ways to do that:

 This seems easy, but real-time response means it's more likely to make mistakes.

 Often, controversies on trending social media posts emerge when companies try to make a real-time response without scrutinizing the message.
-For example, Wendy's has always been known as giving sassy responses on its Twitter.
-However, in January, 2017, Wendy's posted a meme featuring an anti-Semitic hate symbol, Pepe the Frog (as shown below).
-Although Wendy's immediately deleted the post after it backfired, it still caused some unnecessary chaos, if its social media team did a little research of Pepe the Frog.
-It IS hard to keep up with everything on the Internet, especially in our political correct environment.
+For example, Wendy's has always been known for giving sassy responses on Twitter.
+However, in January 2017, Wendy's posted a meme featuring an anti-Semitic hate symbol, Pepe the Frog (as shown below).
+Although Wendy's immediately deleted the post after it backfired, it still caused some unnecessary chaos, if its social media team did a little research on Pepe the Frog.
+It IS hard to keep up with everything on the Internet, especially in our politically correct environment.
 Therefore, marketers need to be careful when they give a real-time response.

 Here are two quick tips to avoid making mistakes:

 On October 6th, 2018, the mysterious British street artist Banksy was at it again.
 His work, “Girl With Balloon”, a spray paint made in 2006, shredded itself right after it was auctioned for $1.4 million at Sotheby’s “Frieze Week” evening contemporary art sale.